M66B/FairEmail/FAQ.md

 * Notification per account: this would result in multiple icons in the status bar and most people don't like this.
 Note that the account colors are shown in the notifications too.
 * Select identities to show in unified inbox: this would add complexity for something which would hardly be used
 * Better design: please let me know what you have in mind [in this forum](https://forum.xda-developers.com/android/apps-games/source-email-t3824168)
-* Hide archived messages: hiding archived messages which exists in other folders too would have a performance impact.
+* Hide archived messages: hiding archived messages which exists in other folders too would have a performance impact
+* Save all attachments: there is no [Storage Access Framework](https://developer.android.com/guide/topics/providers/document-provider) API to selected multiple files to save

 Since FairEmail is meant to be privacy friendly, the following will not be added: